Xeno-estrogens Part 2: Support Your Methylation Pathways for Breast Health

 The good news is that when methylation processes are working properly, they can change xeno-estrogens and other “aggressive” estrogens into milder forms, which is great news for Breast Cancer prevention.

-Here is a list of actions you can take now to help your own estrogen methylation processes:
+Here is a list of actions you can take now to help your estrogen methylation processes:

 • Balance stress and maintain a healthy lifestyle.
-Recent studies are beginning to make the connection flaxmethylationestrogenbetween epigenetic factors, brain health and methylation imbalance.
+Recent studies are beginning to make the connection between epigenetic factors, brain health, and methylation imbalance.

 • Include flax seeds in your diet.
-Flax seeds are high in lignans, a powerhouse substance that mimics naturally-occurring mild forms of estrogen and will take residence at mammary area cellular receptor sites in lieu of xeno-estrogens.
+Flax seeds are high in lignans, a powerhouse substance that mimics naturally occurring mild forms of estrogen and will take residence at mammary area cellular receptor sites instead of xeno-estrogens.

 • Consider targeted supplementation.
 Some supplements that target methylation include Methyl Support, which supplies synergistically B vitamins to support methylation and homocysteine metabolism, Brocco Power which contains sulforaphane extracted from broccoli sprouts, and Haelan, a fermented soy product that balances estrogen methylation pathways through isoflavones.